A Quest for Knowledge: Introduction

-In general, output is higher when the researcher deepens knowledge than when she advances beyond the frontier.
-Output peaks in areas of intermediate length.
-In such areas, the researcher pursues the question at the midpoint of the area.
+Regarding the researcher's choices, we show that novelty and output are nontrivially related.
+Depending on the structure of existing knowledge, the two can substitute or complement each other.
+Thus, in some cases selecting a more novel question actually decreases the risk of failure.
+Overall, the researcher creates more output when she deepens knowledge than when she expands beyond the frontier.
+Output peaks for deepening knowledge in areas of intermediate length.
+This suggests that researchers prefer areas that contain a limited number of questions, even though they benefit from improving decision-making across a wide range of problems.
+They mainly do this for two reasons: First, discoveries in smaller areas lead to more significant improvements on each question in that area.
+Second, it is less costly to obtain a discovery.

-Our third contribution is to apply our previous insights to the design of research incentives.
-We consider a budget-constrained funder facing a sequence of researchers.
-We assume that the funder has access to two instruments to affect the researcher's choices: (i) reducing the researcher's cost ex ante and (ii) rewarding the researcher for discoveries ex post.
-We characterize the set of novelty-output pairs that the funder can implement and show that there can be complementarities between output and novelty.
-In particular, a cost-neutral increase in induced novelty may increase induced output.
-Therefore, a funder who maximizes the myopic benefits to society may find it optimal to incentivize excessive novelty, even if only to increase the output.
+Our third contribution is to apply our previous insights to study the evolution of knowledge.
+We turn to a setting in which research is done sequentially and show that if a researcher expands knowledge, no future researcher will deepen knowledge.
+Therefore, the evolution of knowledge takes on a ladder structure.

-To address the incentives of a forward-looking funder, we first determine under what circumstances moonshot discoveries\textemdash discoveries far from existing knowledge\textemdash are desirable.
+Starting from this observation, we study a simple policy intervention.
+Suppose a long-lived designer can direct the choices of one researcher.
+The designer aims to improve decision-making by enhancing the evolution of knowledge.
+Under natural conditions, the designer induces a research cycle by encouraging a moonshot discovery---a discovery far from existing knowledge.
 Moonshot discoveries are suboptimal in the short run.
-They create knowledge that is too disconnected from existing knowledge and therefore provide little immediate benefit.
+They create knowledge that is too disconnected from existing knowledge and therefore provides little immediate benefit.
 However, moonshots guide future researchers aiming at questions between the moonshot and previously existing knowledge.
-As a result of the moonshot, future researchers increase their output, and knowledge created over time becomes more valuable than otherwise.
-If the funder is patient and the cost of research is intermediate, the positive dynamic externality of moonshots dominates the implied myopic loss.
-We show that a forward-looking funder must provide ex post rewards to incentivize moonshots---even when she could eliminate the cost entirely.
+As a result of the moonshot, future researchers increase their output and pursue different questions.
+The knowledge they create becomes more valuable than otherwise.
+If the designer is patient and the cost of research is intermediate, the positive dynamic externality of moonshots dominates the implied myopic loss.
+Thus, moonshots have the flavor of an infrastructure investment.
+By themselves, they provide little value, yet they enable future researchers to thrive by setting the stage.